 You are well known all about the internal hardware part; then I remind you here to clean up all the dust from inside.
 Or you can ask your friends, might be anyone can help you.

 Fix 8: Purchase Stand or Cooling pad for MacBook Pro/ Air

 Putting the MacBook on the stand will make a huge gap between the surface and the MacBook.
 So air circulation will be proper, and your overheating problem could be fixed easily.
-Dozens of stands are available in the market for every model like MacBook Pro, MacBook Air and more.
+Dozens of stands are available in the market for every model like MacBook Pro, MacBook Air, and more.

 Fix 9: Remove Malware

 We don’t get to know if the Malware or Virus attack our MacBook because these harmful elements get introduced while we are surfing or downloading some file from the internet.
 They damage our system by hiding in some corner.
 To fix this, get a reliable anti-virus for your MacBook and clean your MacBook instantly. you have to know about, How to Find Virus on Mac and remove it.